jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - I feel, ...
   - I feel like ...
   - I guess, ...
+  - I hold the view that ...
   - I reckon, ...
   - I take into account, ...
+  - I'm firmly convinced that ...
+  - It can be said with certainty that ...
   - My take is ...
     - My take on this is ...
     - My take or my take on this, ...
+  - To my mind, ...

 - I think I'd better do something
   - I figure I'd better do something